 Supporting Art As a Hobby

 Now your walls are getting full, your family has enough and you want to paint some more.
 You are bursting with ideas for art, and -well, paint and canvas and frames can get costly.
+Is selling some pieces an option?
+How much is my art worth, you may ask…how do you price it?

 I reached this point, and wanted to sell a few pieces so that I could buy more.
 I like nice frames, and even though I buy them wholesale, they can cost $50.00 for a 11 x 14 canvas!